Moana (character): Moana (2026)

 In April 2023, it was announced that Walt Disney Pictures was developing a live-action film remake of Moana for a 2025 release, executive produced by Auliʻi Cravalho, who would not reprise her role, but would be involved in the casting of her replacement.
 In July, casting for this replacement was paused due to the 2023 SAG-AFTRA strike.
 Dwayne Johnson stated in February 2024 that an actress had been cast in the lead role but that it was intentionally being kept under wraps.
 Following the unveiling of Moana 2, the film was delayed to 2026.
 In June 2024, it was announced that newcomer Catherine Laga'aia from Sydney, Australia was cast as Moana.

+Moana was released on July 10, 2026, coinciding with the 10th anniversary of the franchise and the release of the original film.
+The film was noted by critics to be a very close remake of the animated version, adding no new elements to the story or the character.

 Television

 Lego Disney Princess: The Castle Quest

 Moana appears as one of the main characters in Lego's animated special Lego Disney Princess: The Castle Quest, released on Disney+ on August 18, 2023.

 Lego Disney Princess: Villains Unite

 Moana returns in the sequel special Lego Disney Princess: Villains Unite, released on Disney+ on August 25, 2025.